 As a woman-owned business, we aspire to the greatness of female leaders like Teuta who relentlessly worked toward their goals.
 And as a business that values Respect for People and Teamwork, community, or ‘tribe/family’, is at the center of everything we do.

 Teutizoku.
 Working with the strength of Teuta, for the love of zoku.

 Katie Jenkins is Founder and CEO of Teutizoku LLC.
 She is a Certified Global Business Professional who coordinates high differentiation and high integration simultaneously for clients.
 A solution-oriented, critical thinker, Katie faces every challenge as a puzzle and works relentlessly to drive opportunities forward.
 Katie’s varied work experiences help her speak the language of multiple disciplines and unite groups to function together for profit and purpose.
 Working for her family construction and farm businesses, she learned to speak the language of industry.
 A career in urban planning taught her to speak the language of development.
 As a financial advisor who did cold door-to-door residential and business prospecting, she learned the language of sales and finance.
 Liaising between constituents, elected officials, and government departments for a city manager’s office taught her the language of politics.

-Combining a love of Africa with her varied work experiences makes Katie the ideal project developer and integrator for companies expanding to the continent.
-Katie has been traveling to Africa for nearly 10 years, including her longest stint working as a monitoring and evaluation officer in Uganda.
-Katie earned an M.S. in Urban & Regional Planning and a Master of International Public Affairs from University of Wisconsin-Madison and has completed specialized studies in China, Thailand, India, and Mexico.
+Combining a passion for community building with her varied work experiences makes Katie the ideal project developer and consultant for companies expanding globally.
+Katie speaks Chinese, Japanese, and Spanish and has lived and worked all over the world.
+She earned an M.S. in Urban & Regional Planning and a Master of International Public Affairs from University of Wisconsin-Madison.
 She also has certificates in mediation and economic development.